zachmccabe/zachmccabe.github.io/about.md

 Because life is deliciously weird, I've had the privilege of contributing to projects in some of the world's biggest cities, in the backcountry, and a few places in between, too.

 When I moved away after 2nd grade, my friend Brad updated me on the summer's adventures via cassette tape recordings he made and sent in the mail.
-That made a mark!
+That left a mark!
 I'm always working to improve my [communications skills](https://www.zachmccabe.com/ask_dumb_questions.html) and toolkit.